ChrstphrHll/npc_gen/students/Shoulree Letryal.md

 ---
 ### Description
 - 1st year Tiefling Monk in Elkenval
-- wavy violet hair that's parted to the side, slightly obscuring an eye, Emerald Green eyes, and Olive skin
+- long straight auburn hair that's braided, Emerald Green eyes, and Olive skin
 - Is Insistent and Solemn, and has Self-Fulfillment as their ideal

 ### Organizations